rsdoiel/antenna/archives/2025/planet_2025.21.md

 date: 2025-05-28, from: RTÉ News

-The Palestinian ambassador to the United Nations has described the suffering of Palestinian children as "unbearable" as he broke down in tears during an emotional address to the Security Council.
+The Palestinian Ambassador to the United Nations has described the suffering of Palestinian children as "unbearable" as he broke down in tears during an emotional address to the Security Council.

 <br>